A Guide for Reflection During Marriage Decision Making

-This self-reflection document is designed to identify potential areas of weakness and provide you with the tools for growth in these areas.
-Prayerfully move though the document, allowing the Spirit to confirm areas of strength and reveal areas of needed growth.
-When a weakness is revealed, linger on that area of growth and allow the Spirit of God to mature you in that particular area.
+This self-reflection section is designed to identify potential areas of weakness and provide you with the tools for growth in these areas.
+Prayerfully move though the content, allowing the Spirit to confirm areas of strength and reveal areas of needed growth.
+When a weakness is revealed, linger on that area of growth and allow the Spirit of God to mature you in that area.
 Follow the example below.

 Our personal relationship with God must be first in our life and more important than any human relationship, including a potential spouse.
 A marriage relationship should be built on the foundation of our relationship with Christ.
-It is essential our relationship with Christ be healthy and growing.
+It is essential our relationship with Christ be healthy & growing.

 Mark 12:30-31, “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.”

-Meditate on your relationship with Christ using His sermon to His disciples. – Matthew 5-7
+Meditate on your relationship with Christ using his sermon to his disciples. – Matthew 5-7

 2. I want to be conformed to the image of Christ.